 At religious private schools, the ceremony may include a benediction and sermon, often about the accomplishments made by the class and the challenges the future holds.
 A public school baccalaureate typically features student and faculty speakers, with class advisors given the chance to praise their students for a job well done.

-Other special events during the baccalaureate often include performances by student choirs, vocalists and musicians, which allows for more introspection for both the graduates and the attendees.
-Many schools offer students who are not at the top of their classes (valedictorians, salutatorians) the opportunity to submit to speak at baccalaureate, giving the general population of the graduating class the incentive to write something meaningful to share with their classmates.
+Other special events during the baccalaureate often include performances by student choirs, vocalists, and musicians, which allows for more introspection for both the graduates and the attendees.
+Many schools offer students who are not at the top of their classes (valedictorians, salutatorians) the opportunity to submit to speak at the baccalaureate, giving the general population of the graduating class the incentive to write something meaningful to share with their classmates.
 This is a wonderful chance for the more middle-of-the-pack students in a class to showcase their talents for writing and speaking, based on what they create and not the grades they have earned.